-First of all, let me put a positive frame around all of this.
-It’s a frame that was – to my great surprise – totally absent in the discussion.
-Here we have an empire, called the European Union, where one of their major provinces – England – leaves.
-And there is not the slightest hint of war.
-A huge area leaves the empire by purely democratic means.
-Why isn’t everybody cheering?
+First of all, let me mention a frame that – to my great surprise – has been totally absent from the discussion.
+Here we have an empire, called the European Union, where one of the major provinces – the UK – wants to leave.
+And there is no hint of war.
+A huge area leaves the empire by democratic means.
 Caesar would have sent the legions.
-Napolen would have returned from Russia to invade.
+Napoleon would have returned from Russia.
 Hitler would have tripled the Luftwaffe.
-And all the European leadership did was sort of pout and say it was a challenge for Europe.
+And all the European leadership did was pout and say it was a challenge for Europe.
 Isn’t that beautiful, historically speaking?
 If I were British, this response alone would be a reason for me to remain in the EU.

-So what is the Brexit mindset?
-What are the Graves drives and the meta programs that distinguish ‘remain’ from ‘leave’?
-Leave said: Britain will do fine on it’s own, it will gain back its former military force and gain back its position as one of the great world powers.
+So let’s have a look at the Brexit mindset.
+What are the values and thinking styles that distinguish ‘remain’ from ‘leave’?
+Leave said: Britain will do fine on its own, it will gain back its former military force and gain back its position as one of the great world powers.
 The Empire will rise again.
 Stay said: Let’s stay in the bigger system, it will provide safety in numbers.
-Remain said: Britain will be free to manoeuvre without EU regulations, therefore it will prosper economically, negotiating new treaties that are UK focussed rather than EU focussed.
+Remain said: Britain will be free to manoeuvre without EU regulations, therefore it will prosper economically, negotiating new treaties that are UK oriented rather than EU oriented.
 Versus: Hello?!?
 Britain has a 400 billion export to the EU, hampering that will cost us more than any flexibility will gain us.
 And then there was immigration.
 Leave says: Leaving the EU will give us back control of our borders.
 No more Polish workers taking our jobs.
 No more Syrian refugees taking our housing.
-Stay says: Even apart from the ethical pluses of doing the right thing towards the refugees, Brits could loose the freedom to travel, study, live and work in the other 27 EU countries.
+Stay says: Even apart from doing the right thing towards the refugees, Brits could lose the freedom to travel, study, live and work in the other 27 EU countries.

-If Britain – as a nation – had filled out a MindSonar profile, their criteria would have looked something like this:
+If Britain – as a nation – had filled out MindSonar, their criteria would have looked something like this:

 - Success versus Safety